A Day at Mind Body Spirit Festival 2018 | London

 I was lucky enough to be invited along to this festival in London a couple of days ago and the first thing I noticed was the atmosphere.
 Full of friendly people, some incredible brands (for a variety of different reasons), a whole lot of glitter, dancing and meditation and inspiring talks going on throughout the day.

 There were so many brands that I'd never heard of, which meant that there was a lot of exploring and discovering to be done (woop woop!).
-Some of my favourites were the stalls selling jewellery, essential oils, white sage, palo santo wood, vegan food and drink, and the charities (more to come on the one that interested me most in another blog post).
+Some of my favourites were the stalls selling jewellery, essential oils, white sage, palo santo wood, vegan food and drinks, and the charities.

 There were multiple opportunities to join in with yoga, meditation, silent discos, panels, talks, dancing and so on, some bookable in advance and others free to join on the day which I thought was brilliant.
 I've never seen so many smiles in one room!